top of page

 My journey has been far, wide, and fun.
 I've been lucky to have traveled the world playing, and coaching baseball.
 I’ve learned so much about life from so many great people, and for that I am humbly grateful.

 I played baseball for a Division 3 New York City College, yet somehow enjoyed 7 years of professional baseball, played in the Major Leagues, in Yankee Stadium, in front of my family and friends, and have enjoyed 35+ years in professional baseball as a player, coach, and scout.
-I'm a firm believer that you can reach your personal realistic life goals, and peak performance level if you have the right mindset and are willing to do what is necessary to build your confidence and competence in any aspect of your life.
+I'm a firm believer that you can reach your personal realistic life goals, if you have the right mindset and are willing to do what is necessary to build your confidence and competence in any aspect of your life.

 "Baseball is 90% mental and the other half is physical !"